 We are able to advise on mandatory health requirements; however, we are not medical experts.
 It is your responsibility to ensure that you obtain proper and detailed medical advice at least two months prior to travel for the latest health requirements, recommendations for your destination and any costs.
 You should check this information at least 2 months before departure and again within 14 days of travel.
 Where you do not do so and either are not allowed to enter any country, or suffer personal injury or death as a result, we have no liability to you for any cost, loss or damage which you suffer nor will we refund you the cost of any unused portion of your travel arrangements.
 Clients with existing medical problems, pregnant women and anyone who has recently visited other countries should check requirements with their general practitioner.
 When assessing whether holidays will operate we use information from our local offices in conjunction with advice from the British Foreign Office and other relevant government bodies.
 It is your responsibility to acquaint yourself with the travel advice provided by these government bodies.

 Our Use of Your Information (1) For the purpose of providing you with our services, including your flight, holiday or insurance, etc., we may disclose and process your information outside the UK/EEA.
 In order for you to travel abroad, it may be mandatory (as required by government authorities at the point(s) of departure and/or destination) to disclose and process your information for immigration, border control, security and anti-terrorism purposes, or any other purposes which they determine appropriate.
 Some countries will only permit travel if you provide your advance passenger data.
 Even if not mandatory, we may exercise our discretion to assist where appropriate.
 (2) We may collect and process your information and disclose the same to our service providers who act as “data processors” on our behalf, or to credit and fraud agencies (some of whom are located outside the UK/EEA).
 These purposes include administration, providing services (and contacting you where necessary), customer care, service quality, business management and operation, security, fraud and crime prevention/detection, monitoring, research and analysis, customer purchasing preferences and trends, dispute resolution/litigation, credit checking and debt collection.
 (3) Information (such as health or religion) may be considered “sensitive personal data” under the Data Protection Act 1998.
 We collect it to cater to your needs or act in your interest, and we are only prepared to accept sensitive personal data on the condition that we have your positive consent.
 By booking with us you also agree for your insurers, their agents and medical staff to exchange relevant information and sensitive personal data with us in circumstances where we/they need to act on your behalf or in the interest of passengers or in an emergency.
 If you do not agree to Our Use of Your Information above, we cannot engage/do business with you or accept your booking.
 Direct Marketing Material (1) We may from time to time contact you with information on offers of goods and services or forthcoming.
 Our website will assume you to agree to e-communications when you contact us or make a booking.
 We will tailor the information we send you unless you tell us not to.
 This will enable us to send you more personalised and relevant communications.
 You will be given the opportunity on every communication to opt-out of this personalisation.
-(2) If do not wish to receive such information or would like to change your preference, please email us on firstname.lastname@example.org.
+(2) If do not wish to receive such information or would like to change your preference, please email us on firstname.lastname@example.org or email@example.com.
 Once properly notified by you, we will take steps to stop using your information in this way.
 Foreign Controls Outside the European Economic Area (EEA), note that controls on data protection in such countries may not be as strong as the legal requirements in this country.

 Customer Data: To provide your holiday and ensure that it runs smoothly, we need to use information such as your name and address, special needs, dietary requirements, etc. Please be informed that we must pass it to suppliers of your travel arrangements, including airlines, hotels and transport companies; we may also supply it to security or credit checking companies, and to public authorities such as customs and immigration.
 When you make this booking, you consent to this information being passed to the relevant people.